Mobile Planetarium - Elizabeth Metis.jpg Mobile Planetarium - Elizabeth Metis.jpg

 Sunstruck

 Travel back to the beginning of time and experience the birth of the Sun.
-Discover how it came to support life, how it threatens life as we know it, and how its energy will one day fade away.
+Experience the entire spectrum of light that the sun creates, discover how it came to support life and learn more about the unique relationship that the Earth has with its nearest star.

 Best Curriculum Fit